eduardotoledoZero/Competitions/NLP/README.md

 ### 2.4.
 Stemming/Lemmatization

 Stemming is the process of reduction of a word into its root word by removing derivational suffixes.
 For example, the words “likes”, “likely” and “liked” all result in the common root “like”.
 Sometimes, the result of stemming has no a meaning.
-For example, for universe, universal, univeristy; their root is univers.
+For example, for universe, universal, university; their root is univers.

 Lemmatization: uses context  to transform words to their dictionary(base) form.
 In general term, lemmatization is preferred to stemming because it adds context and the context is important in NLP applications.